Ari-Zerner/blog/content/recommendations/index.md

 - [Hotline Miami](https://hotlinemiami.com/): Top-down 2D gameplay reminiscent of 80s arcade games.
 Gratuitously violent.
 - [Superhot](https://superhotgame.com/): First-person gameplay where time slows down when you do.
 The most innovative shooter I’ve played in years!

-## Books

-- [Being You](https://www.anilseth.com/being-you/): An enlightening summary of the science of consciousness.
-Reviewed on [Putanumonit](https://putanumonit.com/2023/08/19/seth-explains-consciousness/).
-- [Salt, Fat, Acid, Heat](https://www.saltfatacidheat.com/): A book that teaches principles of good cooking, rather than just a book of recipes.

-### Web Serials
-Books published chapter-by-chapter on the internet.
-Often very long when completed.

-- [Worm](https://parahumans.wordpress.com/): Complete.
-Spoiled me across all media for superhero fiction, it's that good.
-- [Unsong](https://unsongbook.com/): Complete.
-Thrilling story filled with clever wordplay and other witty humor.
-- [Harry Potter and the Methods of Rationality](https://hpmor.com/): Complete.
-An alternate-universe Harry Potter where Harry was raised by scientists.
-Lessons in rationality taught through scheme-filled plot.
-- [Project Lawful](https://www.lesswrong.com/posts/SA9hDewwsYgnuscae/projectlawful-com-eliezer-s-latest-story-past-1m-words): Complete.
-A wild ride where the protagonist's lectures educate readers as well as characters.
-- [A Practical Guide to Evil](https://practicalguidetoevil.wordpress.com/): Complete.
-An epic medieval-fantasy tale with unusually genre-savvy characters.
-- [Pale Lights](https://palelights.com/): Ongoing.
-Tricky to describe, by the same author as A Practical Guide to Evil.
-- [Magic is Programming](https://www.royalroad.com/fiction/69938/magic-is-programming): Ongoing.
-A software engineer is dropped into a medieval-fantasy world and learns to exploit the system of magic.